OmerSapir/OmerSapir.github.io/README.md

 # OmerSapir.github.io

-Hello!
+* Hello!
 I'm Omer Sapir, a master's student at the Weizmann Institute, in the Department of Earth and Planetary Sciences.

-Interested in plants, agriculture and atmosphere
+* Interested in Plants, Agriculture and Atmosphere

-Loves to climb and travel!
+* Loves to climb and travel!

 ![](/WhatsApp Image 2024-04-11 at 17.31.32.jpeg)